From Born Not Knowing Better

 When we about to get tripped up or make a mistake a good friend like Jesus speaks up.
 That's sticking closer than a brother.

-A brother knew us back when, back in our diaper days, back when we were brats growing up, or whatever, a brother knows the broad outline of our lives, but a friend like knows us day by day, propblem by problem, and now, and still look upon us in the best and higher light, an adult light.
+A brother knew us back when, back in our diaper days, back when we were brats growing up, or whatever, a brother knows the broad outline of our lives, but a friend like knows us day by day, problem by problem, and can now still look upon us in the best and higher light, an adult light.

 Just Ask- Because There Are No Dumb Questions to Him